gabber-dev/gabber/README.md

 # Gabber -

-[Gabber](https://gabber.dev) is an engine for making real-time AI across all modalities.
+[Gabber](https://gabber.dev) is an engine for building real-time AI across all modalities — voice, text, video, and more.
+It supports graph-based apps with multiple participants and simultaneous media streams.
+Our goal is to give developers the **most powerful, developer-friendly AI app builder** available.

+If you found this interesting, please consider leaving a star ⭐️.
+We will be updating this repo frequently with new nodes and functionality.

 ## Quickstart